 Last off-season I scouted a number of players entering their 4th, 5th and 6th seasons.
 It was popular, so I wanted to continue this series during the 2014 off-season.
 Many of these players are commonly discussed, but we too often misunderstand what type of players they are now.
 While few players make big strides in years 1-3, by a players 4th year they should have progressed in a number of areas.
 With that mentality I wanted to approach my study of these players like an NFL scout would a rookie, looking back on the most recent season's game film and then write up a scouting report.
 By doing this I feel the Broncos fan base can create a more up-to-date picture of what these players strengths and weaknesses are instead of relying on what we remember from their early careers.

 I'm going to be using the CBS Sports player profile outline since it's so robust and even used by NFL.com now.
 They break the players skills into a variety of categories and then give them a score for that category by looking at every snap they play.
 For each player I'll try and do my scouting with either a member of an NFL team staff or a someone from a reputed scouting site.
 Our method is straightforward with me watching every game and snap while my partner does this separately.
 Then at a later date we watch two to four games together and compare notes.
 Following this session we assign a score.
 For example the average NFL starter at any position will be a 7 so a 9 would be around Pro Bowl level while an 8 is above average.
 A 6 is an area of concern while a 5 is likely reason to be benched.
-This is a methodology I started two years ago and which I first used last off-season whiling working on perfecting it during my time at ESPN.
+This is a methodology I started two years ago and which I first used last off-season whiling working on perfecting it during these past few years.

 For this study I was extremely blessed to work with Pro Bowler turned coach Al Harris of the Kansas City Chiefs where he is an assistant defensive back coach.
 This is not his scouting report since that would be inappropriate but he did assist me in my film study.